MyBord/mybord-client/docs/projectManagement.md

   * make spinner fade in and fade out
   * Have a button not spin until a certain time
   * create animation when logging out of app where modal pops up and a lock gets locked
+  * When you submit an invalid youtube url, you get an error message.
+If you then submit a valid youtube url, that error message goes away, but not until it shows a double rendering / flash.

 ### D. Low